palletops/api-builder/README.md

 # api-builder

 A Clojure library for writing APIs.
-API functions are augmented versions of standard functions.
+API functions and vars are augmented versions of standard functions and vars.
 This augmentation happens at compile time and can bring features like validation of parameters based on data schemas, logging of parameters, augmentation of docstring based on parameter schemas, or even tagging of functions for later grouping in documentation.

 To use it, add `[com.palletops/api-builder "0.1.5"]` to your `:dependencies`.